jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 - A remote code execution (or **RCE**): here, we send malicious code via the network.
 The result is pretty much the same as a command injection.

 Apparently, both exploits work.
 The command injection is a ruby script that requires Metasploit (we see it by inspecting it), while the code execution is a shell script that can be sent directly to the server.
 I chose to use the command injection with Metasploit, eventhough it is a little bit more tedious.\\
-After starting Metasploit with *msfconsole*, I searched the exploit with *msfseach* but didn't find it.
+After starting Metasploit with *msfconsole*, I searched the exploit with *msfsearch* but didn't find it.
 We first have to add the exploit to Metasploit.\\
-First, we have to create a directory that matches the path of the exploit.
+To do this, we have to create a directory that matches the path of the exploit.
 In our case, it's */php/webapps*.
 Then, we copy the exploit in this new directory:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_import.png)
 </div>

-Once done, we have to use the command *updatedb* (preceeded by sudo if you're using Kali 2020) to update Metasploit's databas.
+Once done, we have to use the command *updatedb* (preceeded by sudo if you're using Kali 2020) to update Metasploit's database.
 If you had an opened *msfconsole*, you might have to restart it.
 We can then search for the exploit:

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_srch2.png)